-The garbage chute is located on south side central be the elevators on every floor.
+The garbage chute is located on west side of the corridor close to the elevators on every floor.
 For the consideration of other residents, the garbage chute is only to be used between the hours of 8:00 a.m. and 10:00 p.m.